Greenhills, San Juan: Other corridors

 A roofed pedestrian alley between The Eisenhower Condominium and One Kennedy Place condominiums along Eisenhower Street also connects the Greenhills area to Road 11 in the adjacent Barangay West Crame.

 Government

-The seat of government of Greenhills is located at Annapolis Wilshire Plaza along Annapolis Street, a 26-storey building constructed in 2013.
-Other facilities also include a four-storey multi-purpose building and basketball court along Santolan Road, which was inaugurated on April 24, 2022.
+The seat of government of Greenhills is located at the Greenhills Multi-Purpose Building along Santolan Road, which was inaugurated on April 24, 2022.
+It was previously located at the Annapolis Wilshire Plaza along Annapolis Street, a 26-storey building constructed in 2013.

 Demographics

-Barangay Greenhills is the second most-populated barangay in San Juan City, with a population of 15,212 people according to the 2020 census, up from a population of 14,114 people in the 2015 census.
+Barangay Greenhills is the second most-populated barangay in San Juan, with a population of 15,212 people according to the 2020 census, up from a population of 14,114 people in the 2015 census.

-The earliest record of Barangay Greenhills in the official population census can be found on the 1975 census, the same year that San Juan City was transferred to Metro Manila from the province of Rizal.
+The earliest record of Barangay Greenhills in the official population census can be found on the 1975 census, the same year that San Juan was transferred to Metro Manila from the province of Rizal.